Nginx UI β Manage Nginx easily via web interface

-===> This is where Nginx UI comes in, offering an intuitive web interface to manage Nginx with ease.
-In this blog post, we’ll explore what Nginx UI is, the information it provides, how to install it, and its practical uses.
+π This is where Nginx UI comes in β providing an intuitive web interface to manage Nginx easily.
+In this article, we will learn what Nginx UI is, what information it provides, how to install it, and its practical applications..

-What is Nginx UI?
+So, What is Nginx UI?

-Website: https://nginxui.com/
+Reference: https://nginxui.com/

 - Server Performance Monitoring:

-- Tracks CPU, RAM, and disk usage.
+- Monitor CPU, RAM, and disk usage

-- Shows Nginx status (running, stopped, or errors).
+- Show Nginx status

-- Service Management: Start, stop, or reload Nginx directly from the interface.
+- Service Management: Start, stop or reload Nginx directly from the interface.

-How to Install Nginx UI
+How to Install?

-Installing Nginx UI is straightforward, especially if you’re familiar with Docker or manual setup on operating systems like Ubuntu, CentOS, or other Linux-based systems.
-Below, we’ll guide you through installing Nginx UI using Docker Compose.
+Installing Nginx UI is pretty straightforward, especially if you are familiar with Docker or setting it up manually on operating systems like Ubuntu, CentOS, Debian or other Linux-based systems.

-Prerequisites
+Prerequisites before installation

-Installation via Docker Compose (Recommended)
+Install via Docker Compose (Recommend)

 mkdir nginx-ui-prj